Start packing for one of these 13 Texas family road trips!

-Road trips in Texas can be long or short, depending on where you’re going.
+Depending on your destination, road trips in Texas can be long or short.
 Choose from beaches, historic sites, state parks, shops, restaurants, and tours.
 Get away for a day or a weekend with your family.
 Follow along with these 13 Texas family road trips that top our list, and get ready because summer is not over yet!!

 13 Texas Family Road Trips To Take In 2022

 A Texas road trip always includes a trip to a Buc-ee’s, right?
 They have cheaper gas, clean restrooms, and a lot of nuggets.
 I live five minutes from one, but I still find myself stopping at them, like the one in Ennis.

 Related: A Gaylord Texas Resort Review

 1. Pearland, Texas

 Pearland is a short drive south of Houston.
 Its name in Spanish means “The Land of Pears.”
 Now you can take your souvenir photo on the Pear-Scape Trail with giant pears painted by local artists.
 Pearland has many hotels, restaurants, shops, and antiques.
 I particularly like the Pearland Town Center – there are so many name-brand stores in one place.

 Your family can enjoy disc golf, a nature center with interactive animal programs, educational exhibits and workshops, hiking and biking trails, and more.
 A recent article by Kim C. is about a Mother-Daughter trip to Pearland.